Never Throw Away A Banana Again: An Easy Money-Saving Health Tip

-This works especially well with bananas because they become more nutrient dense as the ripen, and frozen bananas work beautifully in just about any smoothie.
+This works especially well with bananas because they become more nutrient-dense as they ripen, and frozen bananas work beautifully in just about any smoothie.

 When bananas start to over-ripen, peel them, 1/2 them, then freeze them.
-Add them to your daily smoothies as needed for nutrients, fiber and an extra creamy texture.
-Another option would be vegan banan ice cream, you can find that here.
+Add them to your daily smoothies as needed for nutrients, fiber, and an extra creamy texture.
+Another option would be vegan banana ice cream, you can find that here.